 Put the students into their project groups.
 If you are doing this online, put them into breakout rooms of 3 or 4 students.

 Ask the students to make a list of ten people who they admire.
 These people can be dead or alive, be people from stage 1, or by other people.
 Try to encourage an equal balance of male/female, dead /alive, local/international.

 Ask them to think about who would be friends and who would not get on.
 For example, Would Nelson Mandela be friends with

 Katy Perry?
 What do you think they have in common?

 Tell them that they are arranging a video call, but they can only invite four people.
-They must choose four people from their list to invite.
-Put them into their project groups/breakout rooms to discuss their new list.
+So they must choose four people from their list to invite.
+Then, put them into their project groups/breakout rooms to discuss their new list.

 Ask them to share their ideas with the class.

 Put these three questions on the board or screen and go through the examples.
-Ask the students to think about their own ideas.
+Next, ask the students to think about their own ideas.
 Then, put your students into their project groups/breakout rooms and ask them to discuss their ideas for their chosen people.

 - What are your video call guests’ greatest achievements?
 For example; Harry Styles’s first solo single reached number 1 in the UK.